 Brain is architected so these stay true no matter how the suite grows.
 Every new plug-in, every new surface, every new integration — has to honor these.

-Two more plug-ins are designed and shaped — work to ship is ahead of us.
-They're slotted into the family so you know what's coming and how it fits.
+One more plug-in is designed and shaped — work to ship is ahead of us.
+It's slotted into the family so you know what's coming and how it fits.

 Install core-brain